 Each one of us who have studied in the schools of India would have definitely studied about Cellular Jail or Saza-e-Kalapani at one time or the other.
 The jail, which had the toughest punishment for all the prisoners (mostly freedom fighters), used to be the ultimate “tool” for the Britishers to scare all those who opposed their rule in India.
-That is because the prisoners of this jail were made to undergo such inhumane tortures that no one would dare to oppose the British!!
+That is because the prisoners of this jail were made to undergo such inhumane tortures that no one would dare to oppose them!!
 However, the freedom fighters from India were so committed to gain the independence that they were even okay to undergo such horrendous punishment!
 Visiting Cellular Jail at Port Blair definitely reminds us of all those stories that we had read at one time, or the movies which are based on this theme.

 Entrance to Cellular Jail

 Cellular Jail, which took ten long years to build, was opened in 1906 by the British to house all those who opposed British rule in India.
 This location was chosen for the jail as it is surrounded by water on all the sides, and the prisoners could not easily escape and get back to the mainland India.
 Moreover, the island is far away from the mainland that the freedom fighters cannot even communicate with their supporters.

 Architecture of Cellular Jail